 On the other hand, parametric analysis of acoustic emissions in both experiments show clear differences.
-Figures 7 and 8 show AF (green) and RA (red) parameters for experiments 1 and 2, acoustic activity (blue) is plotted for comparison purposes and all values are normalized.
+Figure 7 and Figure 8 show AF (green) and RA (red) parameters for experiment 1 and experiment 2, acoustic activity (blue) is plotted for comparison purposes and all values are normalized.
 For experiment 1 RA and AF took similar normalized values for all the cycles.
 It is especially remarkable that for the first and last cycles both parameters reached maximum values, despite the load of the last cycle being three times higher than that of the first cycle.
 On the contrary, experiment 2 presents a drastic change of the RA parameter at the time of collapse, while the AF parameter takes similar values during the experiment.
-To make this behavior more evident, Figure 9 shows the AF vs RA parametric plot for experiment 2.
-The blue dots are associated with the acoustic emissions generated in the cycles prior to the collapse cycle, the red dots are related to the emissions in the last cycle when the wall fails.
-According to parametric analysis, it is clear that collapse is dominated by the presence of shear events, which is consistent with the final state of the wall.
-At the same time, many of these high RA events correspond to the most energetic emissions which explains the explosive collapse of the wall.
-Although there are statistical methods to differentiate between shear and stress events in AF vs RAdiagrams [12, 13], this simple visual analysis allow us to observe the transition towards a high concentration of shear events in the final stage of the fracture process.
+As discussed in the section 3, the Figure shows a significant increase of the shear-type events in the last load cycle, while the tensile-type events take similar values in all cycle.